 - a really good book entitled Nightwatch: A Practical Guide to Viewing the Universe, by Terence Dickinson;

 - a subscription to Astronomy magazine; and

-> - Name A Star Live’s First Light Astronomy Kit, which brings together essential resources a beginner needs to get started observing the stars, including:
+- Name A Star Live’s First Light Astronomy Kit, included in the Ultimate Stargazer’s Gift Set, which brings together essential resources a beginner needs to get started observing the stars, including:

-> - The Night Sky, our uniquely designed low-distortion planisphere;
+- The Night Sky, our uniquely designed low-distortion planisphere;

 - Exploring the Night Sky with Binoculars, our award winning introduction to observational astronomy; and

 - Sky Atlas for Small Telescopes and Binoculars, our sky atlas designed specifically for beginners with small optics.